 Journaling is a great habit to get into, and alone time is the perfect opportunity to get your thoughts down on paper.
 When combined with another form of introspection, such as therapy, it can help you observe your life and emotions from a new perspective.

 Therapy can be a great way of getting to know yourself better and identifying ways to navigate complex emotions or difficulties in your life.
 You may invest in weekly online therapy sessions that will give you the building block to cope with stressors in your life, or you might want a personalized holistic approach that is tailored to your specific needs, working with a professional to deal with broader challenges or issues that are bothering you.

-Whichever form of therapy you choose, your alone time can be spent reflecting on what you’ve discussed which can improve your mental health in reaffirming what you’ve learned.
+Whichever form of therapy you choose, your alone time can be spent reflecting on what you’ve discussed, which can improve your mental health by reaffirming what you’ve learned.

 Connect with nature